jrs0/hbr_models/arc_hbr.md

 | Stage 2, mild | N18.2 | 60 ml/min <= eGFR < 90 ml/min | None |
 | Stage 1, normal eGFR | N18.1 | eGFR > 90 ml/min | None |

-The eGFR value obtained during the index episode should be used for the risk calculation. **If that is not available, can a previous value be used?
-Would eGFR be more slowly varying over time than Hb or platelets?**.
+The eGFR value obtained during the index episode should be used for the risk calculation.
+This value is also routinely collected, similarly to platelets and haemoglobin.

 ### Age (Minor)